Series 17 Exam

 The Series 17 examination is the UK Limited Registered Representative Examination.
 It is an abbreviated version of the General Securities Registered Representative Examination (Series 7) for associated persons who are registered and in good standing with the United Kingdom's Financial Conduct Authority (FCA) and are seeking registration as registered representatives at a member firm.
 Candidates who are registered with the Financial Conduct Authority (FCA) in the United Kingdom and who have passed certain examinations may be eligible to take the Series 17 examination.

-The Series 17 examination consists of 100 multiple-choice questions administered over a two-hour period.
+The Series 17 examination consists of 100 multiple-choice questions administered over a 2.5 hour period.
 Upon passing the examination and meeting FINRA's registration and eligibility requirements, the individual will be given the Limited Registered Representative (IE) registration, per NASD Rule 1032 (a)(2)(B).

 2. What are the eligibility requirements for the Series 17 examination?